Rainbow-Dreamer/sf2_loader/README.md

 # effects: audio effects you want to add to the rendered audio

 # bpm: the BPM of the note

+# export_args: a keyword dictionary, the other keyword arguments for exporting,
+# you can refer to the keyword parameters of pydub's AudioSegment's export function,
+# a useful situation is to specify the bitrate of the exported mp3 file
+# to be exported (when you set the format parameter to 'mp3'), for example,
+# we want to specify the bitrate to be 320Kbps,
+# then this parameter could be {'bitrate': '320k'}

 # examples